azka-begh/terraform_begin/provisioners/README.md

 If when=destroy is specified, the provisioner will run when the resource it is defined within, is destroyed.

 ### Creation Time Provisioner
 They only run during creation of resources.
-If it fails, the resource is marked as tainted (the resource will be recreated).
+If it fails, the resource is marked as tainted in the state file (the resource will be recreated on next run).